-Transformer fails to do better than random guessing, in line with the empirical evidence of \citet{Bhattamishra2023TransformersLLMs}.
+Transformer fails to do better than random guessing, in line with evidence from prior work~\citep{Bhattamishra2020FormalLanguages, Bhattamishra2023TransformersLLMs, Hahn2020Theoretical}.
 We confirm this is the case for Transformer sizes of embedding dimensions up to 768 and up to 24 layers when trained for at most 1 million iterations.
 However, Mamba succeeds in this task with ease, solving sparse parity for $(d,k) = (10,2)$ with a network as small as 2 layers.

-Even more surprisingly, S4-Mamba is able to solve parity as well; this may mean that proper convolution or gating may be more important than input-dependent selection. \new{Our result hints at that the initial (causal) convolution that Mamba provides before the attention layer may be crucial to solving parities, a similar phenomenon observed for Vision Transformers in computer vision tasks~\citep{Yu2022Metaformer}.}
+Even more surprisingly, S4-Mamba is able to solve parity as well, showing comparable performance to that of Mamba; this indicates that proper convolution or gating may be more important than input-dependent selection for learning parity. \new{Given that only Transformer cannot perform better than random, sequential computations of recurrent models seem more advantageous for learning parity.} Finally, our result hints at that the initial (causal) convolution that Mamba provides before the attention layer may be crucial to solving parities, a similar phenomenon observed for Vision Transformers in computer vision tasks~\citep{Yu2022Metaformer}.